-The Network discovery procedure shall be executed between WLAN UE and the local AAA for the purpose of sending the WLAN UE the Supported PLMNs list for WLAN access for manual selection procedure.
+The Network discovery procedure shall be executed between the WLAN UE and the local AAA for the purpose of sending to the WLAN UE the Supported PLMNs list for WLAN access for the manual selection procedure.
 The WLAN UE shall support the Network discovery procedure as specified in draft-adrangi-eap-network-discovery [12].
-The Network discovery is triggered by the reception of an Alternative NAI for manual selection procedure.
+The WLAN UE shall send the alternative NAI to the local AAA to trigger the network discovery procedure.

-If the WLAN is unable to route the WLAN UE's EAP authentication signalling to the 3GPP AAA Server based on the NAI sent in the initial EAP-Response/Identity message and if the local AAA supports Identity selection hints for EAP procedure as described in draft-adrangi-eap-network-discovery [12], then the WLAN sends a subsequent EAP-Request/Identity message to the WLAN UE including the Supported PLMNs list for WLAN access.
+If the I-WLAN is unable to route the WLAN UE's EAP authentication signalling to the 3GPP AAA server based on the NAI sent in the initial EAP-Response/Identity message and if the local AAA supports Identity selection hints for EAP procedure as described in draft-adrangi-eap-network-discovery [12], then the I-WLAN sends a subsequent EAP-Request/Identity message to the WLAN UE including the Supported PLMNs list for WLAN access.

-If the WLAN is unable to route the WLAN UE's EAP authentication signalling to the 3GPP AAA Server based on the NAI sent in the initial EAP-Response/Identity message and if the local AAA does not support Identity selection hints for EAP procedure as described in draft-eap-network-discovery [12], then the WLAN sends an EAP-Failure message to the WLAN UE.
+If the I-WLAN is unable to route the WLAN UE's EAP authentication signalling to the 3GPP AAA server based on the NAI sent in the initial EAP-Response/Identity message and if the local AAA does not support Identity selection hints for EAP procedure as described in draft-eap-network-discovery [12], then the I-WLAN sends an EAP-Failure message to the WLAN UE.